Table of Contents

 Common global shortcut keys mappings

-Shortcuts re-mapping is required for agent console at Windows controlling customer macOS desktop.
+Shortcuts re-mapping is required for agent console at Windows controlling client macOS desktop.

-Agent console at Windows -> control -> Customer macOS desktop
+Agent console at Windows -> control -> Client macOS desktop

 Shortcuts re-mappings